- University Housing & Residence Life

 As part of a Campus-Wide program, Pioneer Heights is going port less.
-Ethernet ports that are inside apartment are no longer active and cannot be used to access the internet, read the following article "CSUEB leaves internet ports behind" for more information.
+Ethernet ports that are inside the apartment are no longer active and cannot be used to access the internet, read the following article "CSUEB leaves internet ports behind" for more information.
 The Internet can only be accessed via wireless in Student Housing Apartments.
 Campus IT has made significant improvements to the Pioneer Heights wireless network and all connections will be wireless.
 If you plan to bring a Desktop to campus, it is suggested that you purchase a USB Wireless Network Adapter to receive Internet service.

 Basic Instructions for "eduroam" network

-If you are Guest and do not have a current University affiliation, you can access the wireless via the CSUEB-Guest network, which is intended for guest access to a short-term account created using a self-registration portal.
+If you are a Guest and do not have a current University affiliation, you can access the wireless via the CSUEB-Guest network, which is intended for guest access to a short-term account created using a self-registration portal.

 Getting Your Gaming Consoles and Multimedia Equipment Connected

 CSU East Bay is now providing a mechanism to connect some gaming consoles and Internet TV devices to the wireless network in the residence halls through a self-service registration process.
 Each resident can have up to three entertainment devices connected to "TheHts" network at a time.
 Device registrations are automatically deleted between Summer and Fall of each year.
 This service is offered as a convenience to residential students; the Information Technology Services (ITS) Service Desk does not provide support for gaming consoles and Internet TV devices.

 For Roku SmartTV, do the following after registering your device: